BlakeDarrow/DarrowTools/source/sphinx/ThisToThat.rst

 Here you can find all the information about saving and loading user preferences, presets, and the texture map file.

+.. note:: Preferences will be reset whenever you update the tool or a change Blender versions.
+Before this happens, export your **This To That** preferences to your disk for later importing.

 .. _dUserPrefs:

 2.3.1.
 User Preferences